VikVentor/Inventory-Robot-UNO-Q/README.md

 - You may ask, why 200 images and not more?
 To our advantage, the background of the camera feed stays constant, i.e. the white platform in this case.

 ### Label your images with a bounbding box:
-Navigate to the Label Dataset present at the top menu, draw a bounding box which approximately borders your object.
+- Navigate to the Label Dataset present at the top menu, draw a bounding box which approximately borders your object.
+- Click on save label, you will get the next image and so on.
+- Edge Impulse  provides a great feature here, which automatically tracks the next image and draws aa bounding box by estimating the approximate position
 <p align="left">
   <img src="assets/docs_assets/edge_8.gif" width="800" />
 </p>
+- You can also use the AI labelling feature using OpenAI or Gemini API keys.